andujiuba/andujiuba/README.md

 ### Hi there 👋

+I'm Akunma and this is my GitHub!
+I am currently training to become an SRE and building on my previous technical experience.
+I'm a recent graduate from the University of Leeds, where I completed a Chemistry degree and worked part time as a Primary and Secondary School tutor.

 <!--
 **andujiuba/andujiuba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.